|

 Her owner, John, initially attributed this behavior to her personality, thinking that she was just a naturally anxious dog.

-However, after consulting a dog behaviorist and discussing Bella’s age—which equates to around 64 in human years—John discovered that older dogs often experience increased anxiety due to cognitive decline.
+However, after consulting a dog behaviorist and discussing Bella’s age—about 64 in human years—John discovered that older dogs often experience increased anxiety due to cognitive decline.

 With this new understanding, John implemented calming strategies tailored to senior dogs, such as creating a safe space with familiar items and incorporating soothing sounds during storms.